 In 1959, Smith accepted a post as artist-in-residence at Southeastern Theological Seminary, Wake Forest, NC, where he later became an associate professor.
 He was then invited to join the music faculty at Appalachian State University, and he taught at the university for 25 years, retiring in 1994.

-At Appalachian State, Smith developed, and was the first director of, the University Honors Program and, as such, was instrumental in establishing Watauga College.
+At Appalachian State, Smith developed, and was the first director of, the University Honors Program and was instrumental in establishing Watauga College.
 For four years, he served as chair of the music faculty, during which time plans were made and construction begun for the Broyhill Music Center.
-In 1974, Smith was honored with the Trustees’ Award for Outstanding Teaching.
+In 1974, Smith was honored with the Trustees' Award for Outstanding Teaching.

 An off-campus scholarly assignment gave Dr. Smith the opportunity to study musicology at the University of North Carolina–Chapel Hill.
 Within this period, he also edited and published the first volume of German Classic Organ Music, 1750-1800 (Hinshaw Publishing Company) and studied harpsichord in New York with Kenneth Cooper.
 He then participated in the exchange professor program and taught at the Universidad Americana in San German, Puerto Rico.
 Shortly before retirement, Smith held the Sharpe Chair in the Fine Arts.

 During his Appalachian State tenure, Smith taught applied organ and harpsichord, music history and theory, and courses in the church music curriculum.
 At the graduate level, he taught various specialized courses and music bibliography.

 As a concert organist, Smith has performed hundreds of recitals in twenty-six states and five European countries.
 In addition, he has acted as a consultant to over one hundred churches regarding the purchase, design, and installation of pipe organs.
 Smith has, as well, served as clinician and workshop leader at numerous state and national conventions of church musicians.